markcoatsworth/readthedocs/docs/users-manual/submitting-a-job.rst

-As an example, suppose a job is submitted from blackbird.cs.wisc.edu, and the job requires a particular data file called /u/p/s/psilord/data.txt.
-If the job were to run on cardinal.cs.wisc.edu, the file /u/p/s/psilord/data.txt must be available through either NFS or AFS for the job to run correctly.
+As an example, suppose a job is submitted from blackbird.cs.wisc.edu, and the job requires a particular data file called ``/u/p/s/psilord/data.txt``.
+If the job were to run on cardinal.cs.wisc.edu, the file ``/u/p/s/psilord/data.txt`` must be available through either NFS or AFS for the job to run correctly.

-HTCondor allows users to ensure their jobs have access to the right shared files by using the FileSystemDomain and UidDomain machine ClassAd attributes.
+HTCondor allows users to ensure their jobs have access to the right shared files by using the ``FileSystemDomain`` and ``UidDomain`` machine ClassAd attributes.
 These attributes specify which machines have access to the same shared file systems.
 All machines that mount the same shared directories in the same locations are considered to belong to the same file system domain.
 Similarly, all machines that share the same user information (in particular, the same UID, which is important for file